nikolanan/web_scraper_project/readme.md

 **The whole page didn't load**
 **Some elements of the page that are scraped did not load and therefore were not extracted**

-Since data is checked if something fails the whole db transaction is rolled back, so it doesn't affect the database the issue is **easily resolved if you scrape 1-3 times.**
+Since data is checked if something fails the whole db transaction is rolled back, so it doesn't affect the database.
+The issue is **easily resolved if you scrape 1-3 times.**

 ## Screenshots from the app